- Debra J’Anthony, Executive Director

 60 State Street Northampton, MA 01060

 Before joining the Academy of Music Theatre, Debra J’Anthony served as the executive director of the Shea Community Theater in Turners Falls, Mass., for sixteen years.
 During her tenure there, she was awarded the Community Theater Association Back Stage Award and the Commonwealth of Massachusetts State Senate Official Citation.
-In addition to her work at the Academy, Debra teaches flute and chamber music at Stoneleigh-Burnham and Eaglebrook schools, and has performed as a musician throughout North America and Europe.
+In addition to her work as an arts administrator, Debra taught flute and chamber music at Stoneleigh-Burnham and Eaglebrook schools, and has performed professionally as a musician throughout North America and Europe.
 Her passion for the arts takes many forms.
-Debra is a published poet, and is a current advisory board member of the Board of Trustees for the Springfield Symphony Orchestra and a member of the Paradise City Cultural District Committee, the national planning committee for SWAN (Support Women Artists Now) Day, Association of Performing Arts Presenters, and New England Presenters.
+Debra is a published poet, and is a current advisory board member of the Greater Northampton Chamber of Commerce and the Hampshire Regional Tourism Council, a member of the Paradise City Cultural District Committee, the national planning committee for SWAN (Support Women Artists Now) Day, Association of Performing Arts Presenters, and New England Presenters.

 Prior to his post as Academy Technical Director, Hugh Hall spent two decades in commercial architectural design management, retail store design and display design for Yankee Candle, Lego Systems and other national companies.
 Hugh served as a lighting and scenic designer for Amherst Leisure Services productions, Interplayers in Spokane, Washington and as instructor and technical director at the University of Alaska Fairbanks Theatre Department.
 He began his career at Alaska Repertory Theatre Company, a LORT B company in Anchorage, Alaska, which took him on tour throughout the state.
 He now lives in Belchertown with his wife Maureen O’Neil.